shabith/windows-bash-config/README.md

 SkilStak Server on a Stick Ubuntu Linux Server image from our public dropbox, which is linked from [skilstak.com][].
 It just needs the free version of VMWare Player to use and allows a highly-recommended native Linux server experience.
-We've put the latest Node.js on it as well.
+We've put the latest developer Node.js on it as well.

 Server-on-a-stick (or desktop) is increasingly becoming part of the standard toolset and workflow for developers of all kinds.
 Coupled